Exploring the Interior Structure and Mode of Tidal Heating in Enceladus: Methods

-where $R_E$ is the radius of Enceladus, and $\Delta R$, $\Delta E$, and $\Delta N$ are the radial, easterly, and northerly displacements on the surface, respectively.
 Because of the viscoelastic behavior of materials, the tidal Love numbers are complex values, implying that there is a phase lag between the forcing potential and the tidal response.
-We compute the total heat generated by tides from the complex $k_2$ \citep{segatz_etal88}:
+The total heat generated by tides can be directly computed from the complex $k_2$ \citep{pealeCassen78, segatz_etal88}:

 where $\dot E$ is the total power generated by tides, $n$ is the orbital mean motion, $G$ is the gravitational constant, and $Q$ is the tidal quality factor given by \citep[][]{goldreichsari66}: